openfcci/vagrant-drupal-cms/readme.md

 ## Usage ##

-1. Install [vagrant][1] and [virtualbox][2], If you install virtualbox 4.3, you'll need to get vagrant 1.3.5+.
-Currently 4.3 is not functioning on Mavericks
+1. Install [vagrant][1] and [virtualbox][2].
+If you're on mavericks it will complain about unsigned kexts when you install virtualbox.
+It appears to work anyways.
 2. Install the plugin vagrant-mountcommand `vagrant plugin install vagrant-mountcommand`
 3. You'll need to clone this into the same directory as fcc-drupal-cms.
 This expects fcc-drupal-cms to be in a directory named fcc-drupal-cms.
 4. cd into this directory